-The Israeli Defense Forces are currently undertaking a campaign in northern Israeli as a means to yet again take on Hezbollah.
-This time, their target is specifically the tunnels which the notorious Lebanese terrorist organization allegedly uses to infiltrate Israel undetected.
+The Israeli Defense Forces are currently undertaking a campaign in northern Israel as a means to yet again take on Hezbollah.
+This time, their target is the tunnels which the notorious Lebanese terrorist organization allegedly uses to infiltrate Israel undetected.

 It's been dubbed "Operation: Northern Shield."

 If this sounds a bit familiar, that's because it is.
 Kinda.
 The IDF had tremendously huge success wiping out Hamas' terrorist tunnels in the south of the country back in the 2014 Israel-Gaza conflict.
 It was, in fact, one of their primary objectives in that controversial clash.